dasbd72/leetcode-progress/README.md

 - [x] Separate the scraping trigger to a periodically running Lambda function.
 - [ ] Add chart to show daily progress.
 - [ ] Add chart to show weekly progress.
+- [x] Store list of users in database.